-Figure 2: Sequence diagram to be completed for Question 1.
+Figure 2: Solution to Question 1.

 Consider the same scenario as in Question 1, with the following difference: The first 4 ACK segments from B to A are lost, while all other segments arrive at their destination uncorrupted and in order.